fstiehle/leafhopper/README.md

 All conforming traces accepted!
 All non-conforming traces caught!
 ```
-> If you force close out of the script, make sure to stop and delete the deployed docker containers and delete their images before starting another run.
+> If you force close out of the script, make sure to stop deployed docker containers and delete their images before starting another run.
 If the script runs through it will clean up by itself.

 To replicate the gas cost benchmark run `npm run case/0 gas` for the incident management case